The good -- and the bad -- can rub off on pros

 That sounds easy, but life doesn't always imitate art.

 "I was playing in a twosome with a player who's slow and we fell behind," Brendan Steele recalled.
 "We're walking off the 10th hole and he starts running ahead.
 Then he turns to me and yells for me to run down the fairway with him, so we can catch up.
 I'm like, 'No, I'm good.
 I'm not going to do that.'
-I played a really bad back-nine.
+I played a really bad back nine.
 It wasn't his fault.
 I know they're going to put us on the clock, so why would I hurry?
 I don't take a long time to hit my shot, so I'm not going to run down the fairway like an idiot."

 Ask most touring professionals and they'll usually insist that there are extremely beneficial playing partners and ... other guys.
 Which is to say, when players receive their early-week text messages revealing first- and second-round groupings, most will celebrate the positive discoveries, but won't grouse about potentially negative ones.